Raika96/raika96.github.io/_posts/2021-10-24-What-is-QUS.markdown

 read_time: true
 classes: wide

-excerpt:  "In this post, I will provide a brief explaination about Quantitative ultrasound, and you can check the references for more information."
+excerpt:  "In this post, I will provide a brief explaination about Quantitative ultrasound."
 header:
   overlay_image: "/assets/posts/post2/PMback.png"
   overlay_filter: 0.7
 ---

 When I started to research about Quantitative Ultrasound (QUS), information related to QUS was limited to journal papers and scientific books.
 That made it hard and time-consuming process to get familiar with this concept and get a quick introductory describtion about these techniques.
-In this post, I will provide a brief explaination about Quantitative ultrasound, and you can check the references for more information.
+In this post, I will provide a brief explaination about Quantitative ultrasound.

 <p align="center">
   <img alt="QUS" src="/assets/posts/post2/PM.png">